ozontech/file.d/plugin/action/hash/README.md

 * **`max_size`** *`int`* *`default=0`*

-	The maximum field size used in hash calculation.
+	The maximum field size used in hash calculation of any format.
+	If set to `0`, the entire field will be used in hash calculation.

 	> If the field size is greater than `max_size`, then the first `max_size` bytes will be used in hash calculation.

-	> If set to `0`, the entire field will be used in hash calculation.
+	>
+	> It can be useful in case of performance degradation when calculating the hash of long fields.

 <br>